1.1. Aims and scope

 1.3.
 Available publications

-A quick reference document (Pocket guidelines) is available, both in print and as an app for iOS and Android devices.
-These are abridged versions, which may require consultation together with the full text versions.
+A quick reference document (Pocket guidelines) is available.
+This is an abridged versions, which may require consultation together with the full text versions.
 Several scientific publications are also available [1-3].
 All documents can be accessed through the EAU website: http://uroweb.org/guideline/urolithiasis/.

 1.4.
 Publication history and summary of changes